Naval Hospital in the Beginning

 Initially, Naval Hospital Camp Pendleton consisted of 76 separate, temporary, wood-frame buildings.
 The hospital had a bed capacity of 600 and a network of corridors connected the buildings.

 In August of 1967, the Commandant of the Marine Corps authorized the reassignment of ninety acres of land aboard the base to the Navy for the purpose of providing a site for the construction of a new, modern, eight-story Naval Hospital.
 On May 13, 1971, ground was broken at the new hospital site, and in December 1974, the hospital had its first occupants.

 On March 19, 2009, construction of a new Navy hospital for Marine Corps Base Camp Pendleton was approved in the American Recovery and Reinvestment Act of 2009.
 The replacement of the Camp Pendleton hospital was the largest ARRA project in the Department of the Navy.
-The ground breaking for the 500,000-square-foot, four story building was Dec.
-2, 2010, with construction being completed Oct.
-17, 2013.
-The command transitioned to the new facility over a two week period from Dec.
-2-15, 2013.
-A Dedication/Ribbon Cutting Ceremony was held Jan.
-31, 2014, to officially open the facility.
+The ground breaking for the 500,000-square-foot, four-story building was December 2, 2010, with construction being completed October 17, 2013.
+The command transitioned to the new facility over a two week period from December 2 - 15, 2013.
+A Dedication and Ribbon Cutting Ceremony was held January 31, 2014, to officially open the facility.